SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 repartition after the second step, which will generally give as good a repartition immediately as you get at the first unforced repartition.

-Also once these have been enabled you can change the `trigger:` value to numbers greater than 2, and repartitioning will be forced every `trigger` steps.
+Also once these have been enabled you can change the ``trigger`` value to numbers greater than 2, and repartitioning will be forced every ``trigger`` steps.
 This latter option is probably only useful for developers, but tuning the second step to use fixed costs can give some improvements.